 - 100% clean, dry air – The air being circulated never comes in direct contact with the flame.

 - Built-in thermostats – Almost all indirect fired heaters use a thermostat

 - Can operate in tightly sealed spaces – Indirect fired heaters do not release carbon dioxide into the space.

-Some negative aspects about indirect fired heaters are:
+Some negative aspects of indirect fired heaters are:

 - Higher Cost – The rental cost is nearly quadruple that of direct fired

 - Lower Efficiency – Fuel efficiency is usually close to 80%